CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 tracking hostnames for the sender domain.
 Email messages that flow through SMTPeter are rewritten: all hyperlinks are modified to track the clicks, and the envelope address is changed to track bounces and out-of-office replies.
-The "bounces" amd "tracking" properties define the domain names that are used for the modified addresses.
+The "bounces" and "tracking" properties define the domain names that are used for the modified addresses.
 The "https" property specifies whether the rewritten URLS should use HTTPS connections or not.